What is a remittance?

 If you make a remittance to the UK from a bank account that contains income from more than one source, then some ordering rules are involved.
 This may be disadvantageous to you as you may be deemed to have remitted money which incurs an unnecessary tax charge rather than money which could be freely remitted.

 If you are a remittance basis user, if possible, it is best to avoid making any remittances of income or gains at all.
 This is because it can be difficult to avoid making remittances ‘safely’ without a full understanding of the law and advice from a tax adviser.

 If you do need to make remittances, you should keep different sources of money quite separate so that it is easy to identify what exactly has been brought into the UK.
 For example, in the case of Robert, he should establish separate accounts for his Romanian rental income and his UK employment income – if he wants to bring money to the UK, he can use his UK employment income as this has already been taxed in the UK and will not suffer any further tax as a result of bringing it in.

 If you are entitled to overseas workday relief, you should consider opening a new bank account each tax year into which you only pay your employment income.
 This is known as a ‘qualifying account’ or a ‘special mixed fund’.
 The advantage of having such an account is that your remittances are easier to identify because they are all deemed to occur at the end of the year.
 This means that you do not need to identify the composition of the account, which will contain income for both UK and non-UK work duties, each time you make a remittance.
 You can find more details here.

 You should seek help from HMRC and/or a professional tax adviser about remittances.
-You can find an adviser on the Chartered Institute of Taxation website.
+We tell you how you can find a tax adviser in our Getting Help section.